erdos/stencil/docs/Functions.md

 ### Ceil

 Expects one number argument.
 Rounds its argument to the closest integer that is not smaller than the argument.
 Usage: `ceil(x)`

+### Contains

+Expects two arguments: a value and a list.
+Checks if list contains the value.
+Usage: `contains("myValue", myList)`